 2020 Analysis of Impediments to Fair Housing Choice in the Baltimore Region

 The Baltimore Regional Fair Housing Group, a consortium of local governments and public housing authorities formed under the aegis of the Baltimore Metropolitan Council (BMC) has been working on regional fair housing planning and implementation issues since 2012.
-Late in calendar year 2018 the Fair Housing Group began working on a new Regional Analysis of Impediments to Fair Housing study.
-After more than 18 months of work with a consultant team led by Root Policy Research, eleven meetings of a Regional AI Stakeholder Work Group and numerous public hearings and revisions based on public comment, the 2020 Analysis of Impediments to Fair Housing Choice in the Baltimore Region (AI) was
+Late in the calendar year 2018, the Fair Housing Group began working on a new Regional Analysis of Impediments to Fair Housing study.
+After more than 18 months of work with a consultant team led by Root Policy Research, eleven meetings of a Regional AI Stakeholder Work Group, and numerous public hearings and revisions based on public comment, the 2020 Analysis of Impediments to Fair Housing Choice in the Baltimore Region (AI) was

 completed and released in June 2020.
 This analysis will shape the programs and activities of the participating jurisdictions and agencies over fiscal years 2021 through 2025.

 The six jurisdictions and five public housing authorities (PHAs) that, along with the Baltimore Metropolitan Council and the Root Policy Research consultant team, carried out this AI process are:

 · City of Annapolis and the Housing Authority of the City of Annapolis

 · Anne Arundel County and the Housing Commission of Anne Arundel County

 · City of Baltimore and the Housing Authority of Baltimore City

 · Baltimore County

 · Harford County and the Havre de Grace Housing Authority